goschtl/zope/zc.recipe.zope3checkout/trunk/README.txt

 Hopefully, when Zope is packaged as eggs, this won't be necessary.

+The recipe has two options:

-The recipe has a single option, which is the Subversion URL to use to checkout Zope.
+- The Subversion URL to use to checkout Zope.
 For example, to get the 3.3 branch, use:

    url = svn://svn.zope.org/repos/main/branches/3.3

+  This option is required.

+- The revision to check out.
+This is optional and defaults to "HEAD".

 The checkout is installed into a subdirectory of the buildout parts directory whose name is the part name used for the recipe.